 If you know that data might point in the right direction, but you want to cover your bases, what do you do?
-What-if scenario planning is the key to understanding what could happen and how to adjust your plans to make sure you reach your goals and stay successful.
+What-if scenario planning and analysis is the key to understanding what could happen and how to adjust your plans to make sure you reach your goals and stay successful.

 What is What-If Scenario Planning?

 Let’s start with what is a what-if scenario?
 A what-if scenario is basically a possibility that might occur if certain changes are made or happen.
 For instance if we change the price of product X, what will happen to revenue.

 What-if scenario planning is just like it sounds – it’s a means of evaluating potential outcomes based on what might happen.
 It gives an organization the power to understand how variables might affect business goals and to plan for those eventualities.

 Deliver Budget vs. Actuals, Cash Flow Management, and Scenario Planning